kamu-data/kamu-cli/README.md

 ## Get Started

+* Watch [this introductory video](https://www.youtube.com/watch?v=oUTiWW6W78A&list=PLV91cS45lwVG20Hicztbv7hsjN6x69MJk) to see `kamu` in action.
+* Learn how to use `kamu` with this [self-guided demo](/images/demo/README.md) without needing to install anything.
-Watch [this introductory video](https://www.youtube.com/watch?v=oUTiWW6W78A&list=PLV91cS45lwVG20Hicztbv7hsjN6x69MJk) to see `kamu` in action.
-Then follow the "getting started" section of our [documentation] to install the tool and try it yourself.
+* Then follow the "Getting Started" section of our [documentation] to install the tool and try a bunch of examples.

 ## About